 The following items are nice to have, but are definitely not necessary if you are just getting into trail running.
 These are items you can splurge on later when you fall head over heels in love with trail running.

-A hydration pack is a more advanced system of carrying fluid on your runs.
+A hydration pack (sometimes called a hydration vest) is a more advanced system of carrying fluid on your runs.
 They are essentially a back pack with a built in fluid bladder than typically holds around 2 liters of water.
 Hydration packs are great, I absolutely adore mine.

 Related post: The Pros & Cons of Running with Trekking Poles

-Have any questions about specific trail running gear, and whether or not it’s worth the investment in the beginning?
+Have any questions about specific trail running gear for beginners, and whether or not it’s worth the investment when you are first easing into the world of trail running?
 Feel free to leave a comment below!